kevinjad/slim-storage-engine/README.md

 # slimDB

-A small database written in Golang for experimental and educational purpose.
+A storage engine written in Golang for experimental and educational purpose.
+Persistent BTree is programmed for minimum disk seek.